tobiasMarion/muninnBot/README.md

 # Muninn Bot

 <img align="right" src="./src/assets/logo-light.svg" width="200">
-Muninn is a Discord bot to add a experience system that members can get by intereating on voice channels.
+Muninn is a Discord bot to add a experience system that members can get by interacting on voice channels.

 &nbsp;